tryton/trytond/doc/views.rst

     * ``widget``: The widget that must be used instead of the default one.

     * ``select``: A number between 0 and 2.
 If set to 1, the field will be used as main search criteria; if set to 2, the field will be used as second search criteria; if set to 0, the field will not be used as search criteria.

     * ``tree_invisible``: Boolean to display or not the column.

     * ``icon``: The name of the field that contains the name of the icon to display in the column.

-    * ``sum``: A text for the sum widget that will be added on the bottom of list with the sum of all the field in the column.
+    * ``sum``: A text for the sum widget that will be added on the bottom of list with the sum of all the fields in the column.

     * ``width``: Set the width of the column.